-That might sound obvious but if you have to travel miles to get to a dance studio, you will definitely give-up after a while.
-That’s what happened to me when I first started to learn salsa.
-I had to drive about 30 miles from my work to this dance studio and the worse part was all the crazy traffic.
-At first, I did not realise but this whole thing took a toll on my body.
+That might sound obvious, but if you have to travel miles to get to a dance studio, you will definitely give up after a while.
+That’s what happened to me when I first started to learn Salsa.
+I had to drive about 30 miles from work to one dance studio, and the worst part was all the crazy traffic.
+At first, I did not realize it, but this whole thing took a toll on my body.

 ▪️ Are there any events where I can meet practitioners?

-Since salsa is a social dance, you want to make sure you can practice with enough partners to increase your level.
-However, if you learn Cuban salsa for example, but the social events are only focused on New York salsa, you might want to learn NY salsa.
-That salsa style might not be your cup of tea (which is the third point), but you could still benefits from the skills you would gain such as interacting with other dance partners.
+Since Salsa is a social dance, you want to make sure you can practice with enough partners to increase your level.
+However, if you learn Cuban Salsa, for example, but the social events are only focused on New York salsa, you might want to learn N.Y. salsa.
+You will benefit from the skills you gain by interacting with other dance partners.

 ▪️ What do I do if I don’t like a salsa style?

-Another obvious question, but you’ll be surprised by the number of people who stick to one category and never explore other styles.
-I started with New York salsa but somehow it did not appeal to me.
-Therefore, I tried other kinds until I found Cuban salsa.
-I am grateful for that change because Cuban salsa, in turn, introduced me to the dance types I really like: Contemporary, Chango, Rumba, Abakua, Son etc… all these afro-Cuban dances that my body absolutely answer positively to.
+This is another obvious question, but you’ll be surprised by the number of people who stick to one category and never explore other styles.
+For example, I started with New York salsa, but it did not appeal to me.
+Therefore, I tried different kinds until I found Cuban Salsa.
+I am grateful for that change because Cuban Salsa, in turn, introduced me to the dance types I like: Contemporary, Chango, Rumba, Abakua, Son etc. All of which my body answers positively to.

-Believe or not, for every topic there is a system.
-Even for salsa.
-There are things you need to be good at, if you want to dance salsa well.
-And by well, I don’t just mean show-off your dance skills; but be able to truly feel like you are in another place whenever you dance.
-I reach that state often; so I know it exists and you can reach it too.
+Believe it or not, there is a system for every topic, even for Salsa.
+You must be good at certain things if you want to dance Salsa well.
+And by well, I don’t just mean show off your dance skills; but be able to truly feel like you are in another place whenever you dance.
+I reach that state often, so I know it exists, and you can reach it too.

 You must understand the patterns of instruments such as the clave.
-Can you at any point in time say where is the 1st beat in a salsa song?
-Or do you need to listen to it from the very beginning, then count it in your head?
-Or even worse, you have no clues what are these beats and how to count them?
-If you want to learn check-out my free 5 level training.
-I explain why you should start with rumba if you want to understand the beat.
-Then I show you how you progress in every level.
+For example, where is the 1st beat of a salsa song?
+Or do you need to listen to it from the beginning and then count it in your head?
+Or even worse, you have no clues about what these beats are and how to count them.
+If you want to learn, check out my free 5-level training.
+First, I explain why you should start with rumba if you want to understand the beat.
+Then I show you how you progress at every level.

-In order to be limitless, you must train your body to be “receptive”.
-That means have a body that is supple enough and use to move according to different rhythm. body movement is one aspect that many people neglect in salsa.
-Yet some of the same people wonder why they seem to be so stiff even after many years of salsa dancing.
-Check-out this free body isolation video I made.
-This is not the body movement I am referring to, but without this part you cannot make your body accept new forms.
+You must train your body to be “receptive” to be limitless.
+That means having a body that is supple enough and used to move according to different rhythms.
+Body movement is one aspect that many people neglect in Salsa.
+Yet some of the same people wonder why they seem so stiff even after many years of salsa dancing.
+For example, check out this free-body isolation video I made.
+This is not the body movement I am referring to, but without this part, you cannot make your body accept new forms.
 Therefore, it is part of body movement.

-It might seem obvious that a style of dance for couples requires a dance partner; however, it is not always easy to find the right person.
-Your partner should be someone that allows for dual work (i.e. you guys work together), as well as independent work.
-These two parts are important because you might spend a lot of time with your partner, have a good synchronisation with him/her, yet not progress as a dancer.
-This happens more often than one think.
+It might seem obvious that a style of dance made for couples requires a dance partner; however, it can be challenging to find the right person.
+Your partner should be someone that allows for dual work (i.e., you guys work together) as well as independent work.
+These two parts are essential because you could spend a lot of time with your partner and have a good synchronization with him/her, yet not progress as a dancer.
+Unfortunately, this happens more often than one thinks.

 Another point that seems obvious…until you start thinking about it seriously.
 Your office shoes will not do for long.
-If they are of good quality, dancing often with them will wear them down quickly.
-On the other hand, if you use your sport shoes you might feel uncomfortable, especially when doing turns.
-Fortunately, I have listed my top shoes I recommend with an explanation of why and when you need them.
-For example, the flat shoes might be great for training.
-But high heels might be more stylish and convenient when you go out or when you perform.
+If they are of good quality, dancing with them often will wear them down quickly.
+On the other hand, if you wear your sports shoes, you might feel uncomfortable, especially when doing turns.
+Fortunately, I have listed my list of top shoes I recommend with an explanation of why and when you need them.
+For example, flat shoes might be great for training.
+But high heels might be more stylish and convenient when you go out or perform.

-I have already mentioned that one previously, but if you are in synch with a salsa style you are more likely to devote efforts and stick to it longer than if that style does not appeal to you.
-I spend countless of hours dancing Cuban salsa and other afro-Cuban dances because my whole system finds its happiness in these dances.
+I have already mentioned that one previously, but if you are in sync with a salsa style, you are more likely to devote efforts and stick to it longer than if that style does not appeal to you.
+I spend countless hours dancing Cuban Salsa and other Afro-Cuban dances because my whole system finds happiness in them.

-Whenever you start learning a new skill you go through a few phases.
+Whenever you start learning a new skill, you go through a few phases.
 The first one is excitement.
 Then comes active participation.
-Followed by frustration (you put in the time but everything seems clumsy).
+Next follows frustration (you put in the time, but everything seems clumsy).
 Then there is the plateau where nothing seems to happen.
-Finally, there is the spike, where; out of nowhere; the whole thing seems to click and you just leapfrog to another level.
+Finally, there is the spike, where; out of nowhere; the whole thing seems to click, and you leapfrog to another level.
 The most dangerous phases are the frustrating and plateau phases since these are the places where you are most likely to quit.
-Remember, if your body is happy doing something you have never done before; chances are that you are doing exactly the same thing that you did before.
-Just think about driving, learning a new job etc… There was an uncomfortable phase that you had to overcome.
+Remember, if your body is happy doing something you have never done before, chances are that you are doing the same thing that you did before.
+Just think about driving, learning a new job, etc. There was an uncomfortable phase that you had to overcome.